-Updated for the 2018 tax year
+Updated for the 2019 tax year

-What is the Wisconsin Earned Income Credit?
+Am I eligible for the Wisconsin Earned Income Credit?

 The Wisconsin EIC is calculated as a percent of the federal EIC.